oracle/node-oracledb/INSTALL.md

 ```
 npm install oracledb
 ```

-The pre-built binaries were built on Oracle Linux 6.

 If a pre-built node-oracledb binary is not installable or depends on an newer glibc version, uninstall node-oracledb and build the binary from source code,